koenverburg/site-old/data/blog/set-up-a-multi-stage-docker-build-for-go.md

 }
 ```

-If you run this using `go run main.go` the output would be `Hello World!`.
+If you run this using, `go run main.go` the output would be `Hello World!`.
 Great, with that part out of the way, we can start with diving into Docker!

 ### Golang base image
 Change directory (`cd ..`) to the project root, here we are going to create a `dockerfile`.
-Paste in the follow code and then I will explain what we are doing.
+Paste in the following code and then I will explain what we are doing.

 ```dockerfile
 FROM golang:1.16-alpine